Red Lodge Museum, Bristol: John Young and the Great House

 The Red Lodge was originally built at the top of the gardens of "ye Great House of St. Augustine's Back".
-The Great House was built in 1568 on the site of an old Carmelite Priory, later still the site of Colston Hall, (now "Bristol Beacon") by Sir John Young/Yonge, the descendant of a merchant family and courtier to Henry VIII and Elizabeth I.
+The Great House was built in 1568 on the site of an old Carmelite Priory, later still the site of Bristol Beacon (formerly named Colston Hall), by Sir John Young/Yonge, the descendant of a merchant family and courtier to Henry VIII and Elizabeth I.

 The Red Lodge would have originally been used as an additional guest house and entertainment pavilion, so that the Young family could promenade their guests through their eight ornamental gardens and orchards to wine and dine them.

 Sir John Young died in 1589, and the Red Lodge was completed in 1590 by his widow Dame Joan.
 From an ancient Somerset and Devon family, Dame Joan was a sister and co-heiress of Nicholas Wadham, co-founder with his wife Dorothy Wadham of Wadham College, Oxford.
 She was married firstly to Sir Giles Strangways (1528-1562) of Melbury Sampford and then to John Young, who was knighted by Queen Elizabeth I when she stayed with the Youngs at The Great House on her visit to Bristol in 1574, and the arms of Young impaling Wadham are carved above the porch entrance to the Great Oak Room at the Red Lodge.
 A fine monument to Joan Wadham (1533–1603) with her recumbent effigy lies at the west entrance to nearby Bristol Cathedral.

 Their son, Robert Young inherited the entire estate.
 Robert quickly spent his inheritance and had to convey the Red Lodge to his half-brother Nicholas Strangways to avoid seizure.
 By 1595, the building was rented out to various tenants as a residence separate from the Great House.
 Robert Young eventually sold the Great House to Sir Hugh Smyth of Ashton Court.